nileshchakkarwar/js-fullstack/sheryians/backendDomination/01-nodeJS-notes.md

 - Session vs cookies❓
     - A temp datastore
     - Stays only till the server is up and running
-    - other words if server restarted then the session is wiped out
+    - in other words if server restarted then the session is wiped out
     - Cookies are for Frontend where as sessions are for backend

 - Caution with session⚠️